DevGuyRash/rashino-prompts/prompts/domain_educator.md

-Provide a high-level overview of the key terminology, specifications, best practices, common knowledge, and other key factors relevant to {SUBJECT} that are necessary for producing an expert prompt complete with control tokens, keywords, example output, and instructions.
+Provide a high-level, yet sufficiently detailed, overview of the key aspects relevant to {SUBJECT} necessary for producing an expert-level prompt complete with control tokens, keywords, example output, and instructions.

-Please decide which subtopics below are relevant and include as much info as possible for each one.
-You can also add more subtopics if necessary:
+Given the target audience of beginners with some basic understanding of the {SUBJECT}, decide which subtopics below are relevant and provide as much pertinent information as possible.
+Feel free to add more subtopics if necessary:

+Essential Subtopics:

-* Terminology, jargon, and {SUBJECT}-specific acronyms
+Most important and commonly used terminology, jargon, and {SUBJECT}-specific acronyms

 * Common {SUBJECT} tools, technologies, and software platforms
 * Best practices and industry standards for {SUBJECT}
 * Common guidelines, expectations, and procedures in {SUBJECT}
 * Key performance indicators (KPIs) and metrics used in {SUBJECT}
 * Emerging trends and technologies shaping the future of {SUBJECT}

+Optional Subtopics (use if applicable):

+* {Additional essential subtopics based on {SUBJECT}}
 * Industry-specific laws, regulations, and compliance requirements in {SUBJECT}
 * Quality assurance and control processes in {SUBJECT}
 * Project management methodologies and frameworks used in {SUBJECT}